 Why Failure Makes You Stronger

-Admit it, seeing the word “failure” in the title of a blog post makes you uncomfortable.
+Admit it.
+Seeing the word “failure” in the title of a blog post makes you uncomfortable.
 Let’s not focus on the negative you might be thinking.
 That makes sense.
-After all, many, if not most highly driven and successful professionals operate on the motto made famous in the film Apollo 13: “Failure is not an option.”
+After all, many, if not most, highly driven and successful professionals operate on the motto made famous in the film Apollo 13: “Failure is not an option.”

 Top real estate agents are a particularly driven group of professionals.
-They demand perfection not only of themselves but also of their team.
+They demand perfection not only from themselves but also from their team.
 Perhaps the understanding that there are only a limited number of exceptional opportunities at any given time drives this demand for perfection.
 The ethos of “failure is not an option” rings loud in our achievement-driven culture.
 But the truth is, while failure may never be an option, it is always a possibility.
 And it is very often our failures that lead to our greatest learning and subsequent achievement.

-- We are humbled: Failure is an excellent way to deflate our egos and minimize the potential for narcissistic behavior.
+- We are humbled: failure is an excellent way to deflate our egos and minimize the potential for narcissistic behavior.
 Humility allows us to also prepare for future failures-and there will always be future failures.
 The humility gained through failure can also prompt us to seek the support of friends or family — which helps nurture and strengthen our brains.